bereket-bye/Tax-collector.py/README.md

 # Tax-collector.py
-This is a simple tax collector system using python
+This is a simple tax collector system using python.
+Hope you enjoy it :)